TheOdinProject/curriculum/ruby/basic_ruby/arrays.md

 Both arrays have five elements separated by commas.
 The first array contains integers, while the second array contains strings.

-Arrays are commonly created with an **array literal**, which is simply a special syntax used to create instances of an array object.
+Arrays are commonly created with an **array literal**, which is a special syntax used to create instances of an array object.
 To create a new array using an array literal, use square brackets (`[]`).

 An array can also be created by calling the `Array.new` method.
 When you call this method, you can also include up to 2 optional arguments (initial size and default value):